Xeloses/sg-nsfw-filter/README.md

 * Giveaways search
 * Group' giveaways
 * User' giveaways

+To reduce the count of requests to the Steam API server (and prevent blocking/blacklisting on that servers) script limits requests to 3 per second and caches results in Tampermonkey storage.

+> Warning: After istalling (or after some major updates) and while cache is (almost) empty script can takes a time to load games info.
+It does not impact page loading time, script works separately.

 ## Compatibility:
 * \[+\] Should be compatible with **ESGST** addon *(normal view only)*.